 As the economy gets worse, we're seeing more and more kids, said Beth Baldwin Page, executive director of the Boys and Girls Club of Brattleboro, Vermont.

-This place does not sound like some place you want to move to, folks.
+This place does not sound like someplace you want to move to, folks.

 The kids have to be fed dinner at school.

-Who knows what the parents are eating, but it's pretty much assumed when the kids go home, there's nothing there.
+Who knows what the parents are eating, but it's pretty much assumed that when the kids go home, there's nothing there.

-In East Prairie, Missouri, not far from where I grew up.
+In East Prairie, Missouri, not far from where I grew up, this ought to be interesting.

-Children who may have skipped the meal from time to time are coming every day now, said Lester Gillespie, youth director at the Susanna Wesley Family Learning Center, which serves 150 meals a day at Tuesday.
+Children who may have skipped the meal from time to time are coming every day now, said Lester Gillespie, youth director at the Susannah Wesley Family Learning Center, which serves 150 meals a day at Tuesday.

 This is Obama's America.

-Who would have fought?
+Who would have thought?

-Post-partisan, post-racial, post-accomplishment.
+Post-partisan, post-racial, post-accomplishment?

-We now we're in such bad shape.
+We now, we're in such bad shape.

 Parents are so irresponsible that the government has to feed kids dinner?